promptfoo/promptfoo/examples/openai-chat-history/README.md

 To get started, set your OPENAI_API_KEY environment variable.

-Next, change a few of the prompts in prompts.txt and edit promptfooconfig.yaml.
+Next, have a look at prompt.json and edit promptfooconfig.yaml.

 Then run:
 ```